JoshMagnotta/Bookstore-v1/README.md

 Known Issues
-- Out of bounds error during Checkout when an invalid number is entered when trying to add a Book/CD/DVD to cart (Line 208 and 226)
+- Out of bounds error in Checkout when an invalid number is entered when trying to add an item to cart (Line 208 and 226)